 Joey + Rory Feek — Country’s Greatest Love Stories

-Joey and Rory Feek of Joey + Rory are one of country music's most inspirational couples.
-Their deep Christian faith and award-winning talent are a huge part of their draw, but, most of all, it's their love that fills up fans' hearts.
-Theirs is a love that truly is "'til death do us part" and stays steady, even through the toughest battles.
+Joey and Rory Feek of Joey + Rory were one of country music's most inspirational couples.
+Their deep Christian faith and award-winning talent were a huge part of their draw, but, most of all, it's their love that filled up fans' hearts.
+Theirs was a love that truly is "'til death do us part" and stayed steady, even through the toughest battles.

 Rory Lee Feek, a native of Kansas, moved to Nashville as a single dad with his two daughters in 1995.
 He served in the Marines for eight years and even played in a country band while serving in Japan.
 Meanwhile, Joey Martin grew up in Indiana.
 As a young girl, she traveled around with her parents, performing at different venues and functions.
 Music was in their blood, but their paths hadn't yet crossed.